zalando/postgres-operator/docs/reference/operator_parameters.md

   used for AWS volume resizing and not required if you don't need that capability.
 The default is `false`.

+* **additional_pod_capabilities**
+  list of additional capabilities to be added to the postgres container's SecurityContext (e.g. SYS_NICE etc.).
+Please, make sure first that the PodSecruityPolicy allows the capabilities listed here.
+Otherwise, the container will not start.
+The default is empty.

 * **master_pod_move_timeout**
   The period of time to wait for the success of migration of master pods from an unschedulable node.
 The migration includes Patroni switchovers to